MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 ## CollectionView Cells

 We finally finished the initial setup of our AddHabitViewController.
-We can now move into some code to allow our collection view to show some stuff.
+We can now move into some code to allow our collection view to show some content.

-In order to be able to show an item in our collection view, we have to first layout our cell that will be displayed as a single "item" in our collection view.
+To show an item in our collection view, we have to layout our cell that will be displayed as a single "item" in our collection view.
 This cell will simply just be an ImageView.

 >[action]
 > Create a new Cocoa Touch Class and name it `HabitImageCollectionViewCell` and have it subclass `UICollectionViewCell` and also check the box that creates the XIB file for you and press next